taz1003/Portfolio-Project-1---Talent-Knox/README.md

 ### Sign Up (third page)
   - This page will assist interested users in signing up for the competition.
 They can choose their age from an age-range selector, indicate the location, and select the talent they will be showcasing.
 An optional 'write about yourself' description box is included provided they are interested.
-The fully functional submit and reset button changes appearances when hovered upon.
+The fully functional submit and reset buttons change appearances when hovered upon.

   ![SignUp Form](assets/screenshots/talent_knox_sign_up_form.png)